How Ukraine’s battle for the Black Sea is inflicting serious pain on Putin’s forces

 “We saw earlier the attacks by missiles and special forces landing to reduce Russia’s air defence capability in Crimea and now as a result of that they [Ukrainian forces] can carry out those other operations that rely on those air defences being ineffective.

 As well as the strategic importance of the Black Sea, there is a symbolic element that can prove a powerful tool.
-Russia’s annexation of Crimea in 2014 is soemthign that Kyiv has been seeking to avenge for a long time.
-Hence the talk from Ukrainian officials about the retaking of Crimea being a long term goal (as well as the rest of the territory Russia has occupied during its current invasion).
+Russia’s annexation of Crimea in 2014 is something that Kyiv has been seeking to avenge for a long time.
+Hence the talk from Ukrainian officials about the retaking of Crimea being a long-term goal (as well as the rest of the territory Russia has occupied during its current invasion).

-“So from Crimea, Russia can project power over enormous distances, its a kind of outpost of Russian military power,” he added.
+“So from Crimea, Russia can project power over enormous distances, it is a kind of outpost of Russian military power,” he added.

 Kyiv has repeatedly said that any peace settlement would need to include the return of all Ukrainian territory.

-Neither Kyiv or Moscow will want to cede anything in the Black Sea, so this will become an increasingly important part of the war.
+Neither Kyiv nor Moscow will want to cede anything in the Black Sea, so this will become an increasingly important part of the war.

 Join our commenting forum